 - Keep grilling tools close by.

-- Have a good stick nearby to move burning coals around inside the grill.
+- Have a good stick or grill tool nearby to move burning coals around inside the grill.

 - Practice.
 Charcoal grilling takes time to master but is worth it.